pnovok/Fleetman/README.md

 npm start

-That should bring up the map on localhost:4200 showing each truck location, last seen time and speed.
+That should bring up the map on localhost:4200 showing each truck's location, last seen time and speed.